jamiebutterworth2016/machine-learning/supervised-learning.md

 ![k-nearest neighbours](/images/k-nearest%20neighbours.PNG "k-nearest neighbours")

 - Test different k combinations to find the best fit.
-- Setting k too low, results in misclassification.
+- Setting k too low results in misclassification.
-- Setting k is too high is computationally expensive.
-Calculating the distance between a new point and all existing points is expensive.
+- Setting k is too high is computationally expensive - calculating the distance between a new point and all existing points is expensive.
 - Setting k to an uneven number eliminates the possibility of a stalemate.
 - 5 is the default when using Scikit-learn.
 - k-NN is not recommended for large datasets.